-- Awareness was lower among end-consumers (5%) than professional painters (46%). - It was slightly higher among end consumers who bought paint in the last year (6%) than among all end consumers (5%).
+- Overall, 7% of respondents said they had heard of PaintCare before. - Awareness was lower among end-consumers (5%) than professional painters (46%). - It was slightly higher among end consumers who bought paint in the last year (6%) than among all end consumers (5%).

 Have you ever heard of PaintCare, the program that sets up sites that take paint for recycling?

-Data is not shown for professional painters in individual states/the district due to low samp --
+Data is not shown for professional painters in individual states/the district due to low sample sizes.